-Bake the panettone until the tops are a deep, golden brown, and a pastry tester or knife pushed into the center comes out clean, approximately 45 minutes, rotating the loaf midway through the bake.
+Bake panettone until the tops are a deep, golden brown, and a pastry tester or knife pushed into the center comes out clean, approximately 45 minutes, rotating the loaf midway through the bake.

 When done, allow to cool for at least 2 hours and up to overnight.
-Stored in a plastic bag, the panettone will stay moist and fresh for at least 4 days.
+Stored in a plastic bag, panettone will stay moist and fresh for at least 4 days.

 Stand mixer, digital scale, 8-inch disposable panettone mold

 This recipe calls for metric weights for precision and requires the use of a good digital scale.